-The condition of bog habitat within the HMP area is poor due to excessive cultivation for commercial forestry.
-In order to create the underlying conditions required for the establishment of typical bog species, restoration works will need to be carried out to reverse the effects of negative historical management activities and prevent further habitat degradation.
+The condition of the majority of bog habitat within the OHMP area is poor due to cultivation for commercial forestry.
+In order to create the underlying conditions required for the establishment of typical bog species, restoration works will need to be carried out to reverse the negative effects of historical management activities and prevent further habitat degradation.